NinaSSawyer/ai-engineering-manager-challenge-sfl/03_section3_Management/ChemBERTa_Workplan.md

 ## 7. Cost Estimates ##

+Our cost estimates reflect a realistic mid-tier outlook for a pilot-phase ML deployment in a pharmaceutical context.
+Personnel costs were projected using a fully loaded monthly rate of $15,000 per team member, which includes salary, benefits, and overhead.
+Cloud compute costs account for GPU use during training as well as inference-time deployment in a Kubernetes-based system.
+We included modest tooling costs for services like MLflow or hosted monitoring platforms, while allowing room for open-source implementations.
+These estimates are designed to scale up or down depending on BPC’s long-term infrastructure commitments.

 |Resource                   |Estimated Monthly Cost|Notes                                          |
 |---------------------------|:--------------------:|-----------------------------------------------|
 |Cloud compute (GPU, dev)   |$2,500	               |Fine-tuning & prototype workloads              |